Distinguishing short duration noise transients in LIGO data to improve the PyCBC search for gravitational waves from high mass binary black hole mergers: Impact on Sensitivity

 In this section we evaluate the impact on search sensitivity when using using the $\tilde{\rho}_{sg}$ statistic.
 So far, we have described the construction of an improved single detector loudness, $\tilde{\rho}_{sg}$.
 To build a complete two-detector ranking statistic we use the methods described in~\cite{Nitz:2017svb}, where we have substituted $\tilde{\rho}$ with $\tilde{\rho}_{sg}$, to rank candidate coincident events and coincident background events.

 We simulate an isotropic over the sky and volumetric over distance population of binary black hole mergers with a uniform distribution of component masses.
+A distance cutoff is imposed so that injections are not placed where their expected SNR would be significantly less than the minimum cutoff of the search (typically SNR $\sim 5.5$).
 The minimum component mass, $M_{1,2}$ is 2 solar masses, and the total mass, $M_{total}$ ranges from 10 to 100.
-Signals are approximated use the waveform model introduced in~\cite{Bohe:2016gbl}.
+Signals are approximated using the waveform model introduced in~\cite{Bohe:2016gbl}.
 The spin distribution was assumed to be aligned with the orbital angular momentum of the binary and the spin of each component black hole is uniformly distributed between $-0.998$ to $+0.998$.
 We use the same set of templates introduced for the production O2 analysis~\cite{DalCanton:2017ala}.

-The PyCBC analysis~\cite{pycbc-github,Usman:2015kfa,Nitz:2017svb} is used to measure the background and significance of each simulated candidate signal.
+The PyCBC analysis~\cite{pycbc-github,Usman:2015kfa,Nitz:2017svb} is used to measure the background and significance of $\mathcal{O}(10^4)$ simulated signals.
 Each simulated merger has been added within the analysis to the LIGO data spanning Jan 4th - Feb 12th, 2017.
-Fig~\ref{f:vt} shows the improvement in the rate of simulated detections using the modified ranking statistic.
+Fig.~\ref{f:vt} shows the improvement in the rate of simulated detections using the modified ranking statistic.
 We find significant improvements in detection rate which increase with the total mass of the binary black hole.
+This is due to the fact that as the mass of the merger increases, signals are more difficult to distinguish from transient glitches, due to the increasing overlap in their time and frequency evolution.
 In addition, the sensitivity to lower mass mergers is unaffected.
+This is expected, as the detector noise does not regularly produce long duration transient glitches that could have the same time and frequency evolution as the signal from an astrophysical gravitational-wave merger.